mchen719/blackjack/README.md

         Display player's balance
         Ask the player for their bet amount

-        Deal two cards to the player and the dealer Calculate and display the scores for the player and the dealer (hide one dealer card)
+        Deal two cards to the player and the dealer (Hide the second card) Calculate and display the scores for the player and the dealer (hide dealer's score)

-        If player's score is 21 (Blackjack) immediately:
+        If player's score is 21:
             Display "Blackjack!
-You win!" and award the bet amount multiplied by 1.5 to the player's balance Continue to the next round
+You win!" and award the bet amount multiplied by 2 to the player's balance Continue to the next round

         Ask the player to Hit or Stand: